 The curriculum for the BFA in Acting from CCM is rigorous, demanding and thorough.
 The classroom training is practical and tailored to the individual, and it is designed to prepare artists for work as an actor in the twenty-first century.
 Recognizing that there is no one methodology guaranteed to unlock the potential of every individual student, CCM Acting offers diverse experiential training that puts student growth at the center.

 Classroom training, with emphasis on acting, voice production, and movement, is the cornerstone of the CCM experience.
-Production work, taken as a class for credit, is the natural extension of the classroom where students put their training to the test in the rehearsal and production of major works from the theatrical canon.
+Stage and film production work, taken as a class for credit, is the natural extension of the classroom where students put their training to the test in the rehearsal and production of major works from the theatrical canon and on film.
 In addition, master classes offered by internationally recognized artists complement the student training experience at CCM.

-- The acting track takes students through a progression from a year of Viewpoints and Suzuki Training, to a year of Meisner and Morris Training, through an in-depth year in the Michael Chekhov Technique, and finishes with a year of styles work.
+- The acting track takes students through a progression from Viewpoints and Suzuki Training, to Meisner and Stanislavski Training, through an in-depth year in the Michael Chekhov Technique, and finishes with a year of styles work.

 - The voice classes offer in-depth study of voice production, working knowledge of the International Phonetic Alphabet (IPA), Alba Emoting, rigorous dialect studies, verse and scansion, vocal health, and voice-over work.

-- In the Movement sequence students encounter the Alexander Technique, Pilates, Laban training, and a full year of mask work (neutral, full-face primitive, half-face character, and quality masks).
-Students encounter a year of combat training, including work in rapier, dagger, quarterstaff, unarmed, and scrappy fighting, culminating in juniors testing for the SAFD (Society of Fight Directors) and, if they pass the test, being recognized actor-combatants.
+- In the Movement sequence students encounter the Roth Technique, Laban training, Mask work, Clowing, and Improvisation .
+Students encounter a year of combat training, including work in rapier, dagger, quarterstaff, unarmed, and scrappy fighting, culminating in testing for the SAFD (Society of Fight Directors) and, if they pass the test, being recognized actor-combatants.